Pentagon proposing troop reinforcements in Mideast

 Thursday's meeting comes as tensions with Iran continue to simmer, and it wasn't clear if a decision would be made during the session.
 Any move to deploy more forces to the Middle East would signal a shift for Trump, who has repeatedly emphasized the need to reduce America's troop presence in the region.

-Secretary of State Mike Pompeo said Thursday Trump was evaluating the force posture in the region "every day."
+Secretary of State Mike Pompeo said Thursday that the president was evaluating the force posture in the region "every day."

 "We're evaluating the risks, making sure that we have it right," he told "Fox and Friends."